CAPE MAY RAPTOR BANDING PROJECT, INC.

 Eagles

-One male golden eagle (GOEA) was banded in 2021, and no bald eagles were banded in 2021.
+One male golden eagle was banded in 2019, and no bald eagles were banded in 2019.

 Cape May Owl Project

-The Cape May Owl Project conducted banding operations from October 21 through November 27, 2021 in The Nature Conservancy’s South Cape May Meadows Preserve, the location of this annual owl banding project since 1984.
+The Cape May Owl Project was conducted from October 21 through November 21, 2019 on the Nature Conservancy’s South Cape May Meadows Preserve, the location of this annual owl banding project since 1984.
+Nets were run nightly except during precipitation and when wind was excessive.

 Returns and Foreign Recoveries

 Raptors that have been recaptured fall into one of three categories: Foreign Recovery, Returns, and Retraps.
 These terms are defined as such: Foreign Recovery indicates that a raptor was caught in Cape May with a band not applied by CMRBP, regardless of the year it was originally banded; a Return is a raptor that was originally banded as part of CMRBP and was caught again during a subsequent banding season; and a Retrap is a raptor that is banded and then caught again by CMRBP during the same banding season.
-There was a total of 41 documented Recaptures: seven Foreign Recovery, one Return, and 33 Retraps.
-The ten-year average is 91.1 Recaptures, of which 5.8 are Foreign Recoveries, 3.2 Returns, and 82.1 Retraps.
-As usual, most of the Retraps were within a couple of days if not the day of original capture, but there were three notable Retraps: a hatch-year female COHA separated by 38 days, and hatch-year red-tailed hawk separated by 48 days, and a hatch-year female COHA separate by 36 days.
-The Return was a male COHA banded on October 5, 2017 and recaptured on October 27, 2021.
+There was a total of 70 documented Recaptures: one Foreign Recovery, two Returns, and 67 Retraps.
+The ten-year average is 93.2 Recaptures, of which 6.1 are Foreign Recoveries, 3.3 Returns, and 83.8 Retraps.
+As usual, most of the Retraps were within a couple of days if not the day of original capture, but there were two notable Retraps: a hatch-year male Cooper’s hawk separated by 28 days and a hatch-year female Cooper’s hawk separated by 20 days.
+A most interesting Return was a male Cooper’s hawk banded by Dave Merker on October 4, 2018 and recaptured by him on October 28, 2019, an unusual feat.
+The other Return was a red-tailed hawk banded by Mitch Harris on October 12, 2018 and recaptured by Paul Napier on November 23, 2019.
+At the time of this report, the BBL had yet to receive banding information on the single Foreign Recovery, a hatch-year female peregrine falcon.

 Public Demonstrations